 It’s always a ghoulish good time at Frightmare Theatre.
 This nonprofit-run haunted house has taken thrills seriously every autumn since 2010.
 In the old Movies Six Theatre, you’re guaranteed to get spooked — but don’t worry.
 Refunds are available if you immediately regret your decision.
 They also offer a less-scary option for brave youngsters.

 The Craterian Theater is housed in a beautiful 1924 Spanish colonial-style building named after nearby Crater Lake.
 This is a membership-based, not-for-profit theater that’s proud to showcase the local culture and community talents as well as out-of-town arts groups.
-Upcoming shows include Disney’s High School Musical (appropriate for all ages); an epic R-rated magic show; Paula Poundstone’s masterful comedy; and Catapult’s magic shadows, which transform dancers’ bodies into shapes, landmarks and animals to wow all ages.
+Recent shows include Disney’s High School Musical (appropriate for all ages); an epic R-rated magic show; Paula Poundstone’s masterful comedy; and Catapult’s magic shadows, which transform dancers’ bodies into shapes, landmarks and animals to wow all ages.

 Also in Medford is the Randall Theatre Company.
 This show hall is dedicated to bringing Broadway-style hits to the community in its new home, the Ghostlight Playhouse on Main Street.
 Enjoy their series of concert-style revues in fall 2021, including Broadway or Bust.
 Broadway’s Best Bad Girls is next, then Waiting Star — a new musical in the style of Hollywood’s golden age.

 The Holly Theatre in Medford just celebrated its 90th anniversary.
 This booming theater from the 1930s closed in the 1980s due to movie-industry changes.
 However, the building’s exterior was fully restored in 2011, receiving the city of Medford’s Historic Preservation Award in 2013.
 Organizers are currently fundraising to finish the interior restoration.
 Walk by this historic building and check out a video tour online.